el-j/temperaturNob/README.md

 ## usage
 the TempNob needs 3 inputs as numbers.
 ```
-min // the minimum value
+min:  number // the minimum value
-max // the maximum value
+max: number // the maximum value
-value // the value itself
+value: number // the value itself
+unit?: string // the unit of the text, default °C (optional)
 ```

 ```
+<TempNob
+  min={minValue}
-<TempNob min={minValue} max={maxValue} value={value}></TempNob>
+  max={maxValue}
+  value={value}
+  />
 ```

 ## reuse

-copy these 2 files from src:
+copy from `src/Components/TempNob`:
--  TemperatureNob.tsx
+-  TemperatureNob.tsx or TemperatureNobStyled.tsx
+and copy from `src/helper`:
 -  scaleValue.tsx

 ### enhancement
-- more style to the nob
+- [x] more style to the nob
+- [x] change unit via input as optional property
-- max-min for input value range cannot exceed
+- [ ] max-min for input value range cannot exceed
 - ...